The attractive small village of Market Weston lies alongside the B1111 in the north part of West Suffolk.

 Its historical roots go back to Domesday.
 A market charter was granted in 1263.

-One hundred and fifty different flowering plants have been recorded along with two hundred species of moths, twenty species of butterfly and SWT have recorded over fifty different species of birds.
+One hundred and fifty different flowering plants have been recorded amongst its 91 acres along with two hundred species of moths, and twenty species of butterflies.
+The SWT has recorded over fifty different species of birds.
 Small wonder this fen has been described as being 'a classic example of just how rich a valley fen can be'.

-We take Data Protection seriously and when you contact Market Weston Parish Counci the information you provide (personal information such as name, address, email address, phone number) will be processed and stored so that it is possible to contact you and respond to your correspondence, advise, provide information, send invoices and receipts relating to service provision.
+We take Data Protection seriously and when you contact Market Weston Parish Council the information you provide (personal information such as name, address, email address, phone number) will be processed and stored so that it is possible to contact you and respond to your correspondence, advise, provide information, send invoices and receipts relating to service provision.
 Your personal information will not be shared with any third party.
 We do not keep information for longer than is necessary, please see our Privacy Notice below: